 I’ve had my share of pain”

-Lifehouse in this haunting song sings about losing someone you loved over a mistake you could have avoided.
+Lifehouse in this haunting song “Midnight in Philadelphia” sings about losing someone you loved over a mistake you could have avoided.

-Meanwhile, in some interpretations, Lifehouse was in fact not singing about love or a person but about finding one’s way back to God.
-Well, we guess you have to listen to the song to find out your interpretation.
+Meanwhile, in some interpretations, Lifehouse was in fact not singing about love or a person but about finding one’s way back to God, as the band has a spiritual overtone to many of their songs.
+Take a listen to the song to decide for yourself.

-“The Heart of Rock & Roll” is a song performed by Huey Lewis and the News, from their album, Sports.
+“The Heart of Rock & Roll” by Huey Lewis and the News is included on their album Sports.
 According to the artists, the song was inspired by a gig they played in Ohio.
 In the song, they concluded that “the real rock and roll is in other places besides New York and Los Angeles.”
 The song gives a shout out to the City of Brotherly Love.

-The single peaked at no. 6 on the Billboard Hot 100 charts, was nominated for the Best Group Video at the first MTV Video Music Awards, and Record of the Year at the 27th Grammy Awards.
+The single peaked at no. 6 on the Billboard Hot 100 charts.
+It was nominated for Best Group Video at the first MTV Video Music Awards and for Record of the Year at the 1985 Grammy Awards.

 “Sweet Little Sixteen